cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 ## Access to Docker registries

-Spinning up the Docker stack requires access to the [Container registry on Github] to pull (agent) images.
-Access needs to be ensured beforehand via your Github [personal access token], which must have a `scope` that [allows you to publish and install packages].
+Access to the [GitHub Container Registry] is required to pull images for spinning up the Docker stack.
+Ensure this access is granted beforehand by configuring a GitHub [personal access token], which must have a `scope` that [allows you to publish and install packages].

-To log in to the container registry, please run the following command to establish the connections and provide your access token when prompted.
+To authenticate with the container registry, execute the following command and provide your personal access token when prompted to establish the connection.

 ```bash
 # Github Container registry